Business Analysis Techniques – For New BAs

 • Business Modelling

 Of course there are many other techniques but these are a must have in your business analysis toolkit especially for new BAs.
 You can find other techniques in the Guide to the Business Analysis Body of Knowledge ( BABOK).
-Another great resource is the book Business analysis techniques: 99 tools for …by Debra Paul, James Cradle, Paul Turner.
+Another great resource is the book Business analysis techniques: 99 essential tools for success by Debra Paul, James Cradle, Paul Turner.

 Process Walkthroughs and Observations

 This is the technique to help you understand the current process from the perspective of the stakeholder or person directly involved.
 This can be a physical walkthrough of the steps involved in the process or it can just be a conversation with someone who can tell you about the process.
-The aim here is to simple actively listen and let them explain to you how it all works.
-No solutions should be attempted here.
+The aim here is to simply actively listen and let them explain to you how it all works.
+No solutions should be attempted at this stage.
 You just want to understand what the current process is.

 Observations sometimes go hand in hand with process walkthroughs.
 Observations are usually just to see the process in action.
 Your aim during the observation is to watch and learn.
 Make note of any anomalies as relevant questions but do not distract from the process.
 Do not talk about solutions or dwell too much on future improvements.
 Look at what is being done as is.